Kiyamou/Kiyamou/README.md

-* "Look at me.
-Look up, and look at me.
-You're always looking down." *Your lie in April*
+* "The moment I met her, my life changed.
+Everything I saw, everything I heard, everything I felt.
+All the scenery around me started to take on color.
+The whole world began to sparkle." *Your lie in April*
+* 活在当下，创造回忆

 <!--
 **Kiyamou/Kiyamou** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.